Flood Control & Recreation

 Missouri River Programs

 The Lewis and Clark Natural Resource District borders Lewis and Clark Lake and the Missouri River.
 The LCNRD recognizes this unique natural feature and its value as a resource to the region.
-The Missouri River provides habitat for fish and wildlife, recreation opportunities, and it is a source of drinking water for local residents.
+The Missouri River provides habitat for fish and wildlife recreation opportunities and is a drinking water source for local residents.
 Conservation and protection of this natural resource is essential to maintaining a healthy environment along the northern corridor of the district.

 Missouri National Recreational River

 The Missouri National Recreational River is managed as a National Park by the National Park Service in cooperation with the US Army Corps of Engineers.
-Two free flowing stretches of the Missouri make up the National Park including the lower 59 mile stretch from Gavins Point Dam to Ponca, NE which runs along the northern border of LCNRD.
-LCNRD has been active in providing input on management decisions and strives to collaborate on issues affecting local landowners’ ability to project their property.
+Two free-flowing stretches of Missouri make up the National Park, including the lower 59-mile stretch from Gavins Point Dam to Ponca, NE, which runs along the northern border of LCNRD.
+LCNRD has been active in providing input on management decisions and strives to collaborate on issues affecting local landowners’ ability to protect their property.
 The Missouri National Recreational River Water Trail is a boating trail that is sponsored by the LCNRD.

 Section 32 Bank Protection

-The Section 32 Bank Protection Projects were built in the late 1970’s under NRD sponsorship on 5 sites along the Nebraska side of the Missouri River.
+The Section 32 Bank Protection Projects were built in the late 1970s NRD sponsorship on 5 sites along the Nebraska side of the Missouri River.
 The LCNRD acquired easements for the demonstration projects.
-LCNRD continues to assist US Army Corps of Engineers on maintenance activities to reduce riverbank erosion losses.
+LCNRD continues to assist the US Army Corps of Engineers on maintenance activities to reduce riverbank erosion losses.